The principles for remuneration of senior executives are approved by the shareholders at the Annual General Meeting once a year.

 The board of directors have established a remuneration committee, which among other things, is responsible for preparing the board of director’s proposal for guidelines regarding remuneration to the executive management submitted for resolution at the annual meeting, at least every fourth year.
 The guidelines shall remain in force until new guidelines are adopted by the general meeting.
 The compensation committee is also responsible for implementing the guidelines within the company (including to decide on potential deviations from the guidelines), to follow up and review the application of the guidelines in the company and evaluate and propose new forms of remuneration for the executive management and other key personnel.
 To the extent that a share-based compensation is proposed, the proposal shall be submitted for a resolution at the general meeting.

-In order to avoid conflicts of interest, the CEO or other members of the executive management should not attend at the board’s decision regarding remuneration issues insofar as they are affected by the matter.
+To avoid conflicts of interest, the CEO or other members of the executive management should not attend at the board’s decision regarding remuneration issues insofar as they are affected by the matter.

 Deviation from the guidelines

 The board may deviate from above guidelines, in whole or partly, if there are special reasons in an individual case and a departure is necessary to meet the company’s long-term interests and sustainability or to ensure the company’s financial viability.